Sajeesh Rajendran

 Finding Harmony and Peace…

-We are in a constant search—a search for the ultimate truth, the purpose of existence, and the real meaning of life, which seem so elusive.
-No answer seems to have satisfied the human race so far.
+Framed In: We are in a constant search—a search for the ultimate truth, the purpose of existence, and the real meaning of life, which often seem elusive.
+No answer has fully satisfied the human race so far.
 The entire search appears to have ended in futility.
-One major reason could be that we tend to look far and beyond.
-Rarely does anyone attempt to look within and immerse themselves in the colors of life that are in harmony with one’s own being.
+One major reason could be that we tend to look far and beyond, while rarely does anyone attempt to look within and immerse themselves in the colors of life that are in harmony with their own being.
 Once we realize that real peace and harmony reside within us, we begin to appreciate the true essence of being alive.

-We start to relish the simple pleasures of life, from taking a deep breath to witnessing an amazing sunrise.
+We start to relish the simple pleasures of life, from taking a deep breath to witnessing a breathtaking sunrise.
 This awareness helps us comprehend the real purpose of existence.
-Calmness is essentially an inner quality, which should radiate from within to the outside world.
+Calmness is essentially an inner quality, one that should radiate from within to the outside world.
 Peace and harmony can exist even in a valley full of unrest and bloodshed.

 This image of Dal Lake serves as a reminder of the ultimate path to happiness and contentment.
 One must seek harmony and peace from within, disregarding the external chaos that is often beyond our control.